How to Build a Shed: 2011 Garden Shed

 If you’ve built a deck or other large construction project, you shouldn’t have any trouble with this shed.
 The framing is straightforward, and with a few helpers you should be able to get the shell up in a weekend.
 Then expect to spend three or four busy weekends completing the project.

 Tom Benson, principal of Pilot Knob Elementary School in Eagan, MN, couldn’t be happier.
 His magnet school for science, technology, engineering and math just started a raised bed gardening project for the kids and community.
 We were so impressed with the school’s program that we donated this shed to the cause.

-Project step-by-step (15)
+Project step-by-step (19)

 In most areas, you’ll need a building permit for a shed of this size.
 Check with your local building department to find out what’s required.
 You’ll probably have to locate the side and back lot lines so you can mark the spot for the new shed.
 For this you’ll need a survey or plot plan.
 Ask at city hall—there may be a plot plan on file.
 To avoid delays, start this process at least a month before you plan to build.
 After the plans are approved, take them, along with a materials list, to the lumberyard or home center to order materials and work out a delivery schedule.

 When you’ve staked out the location of the shed on your lot, you’re ready to pour the concrete slab.
 We hired a contractor for this, but if you want to do it yourself, go to familyhandyman.com and search for “concrete slab” for complete instructions.
 A few days before you plan to dig, call 811 for instructions on how to locate buried utility lines.

 - Measure from the chalk line to the center of the bolt and transfer this measurement to the plate to mark for drilling the bolt holes.

 Build a Wall, Stand It and Build Another